mongodb/docs/source/includes/fact-mongoimport-usage.rst

 Import ``JSON`` to Remote Host Running with Authentication
 ``````````````````````````````````````````````````````````

-In the following example, :program:`mongoimport` imports data from the
+In the following example, :binary:`~bin.mongoimport` imports data from the
 file ``/opt/backups/mdb1-examplenet.json`` into the ``contacts`` collection
 within the database ``marketing`` on a remote MongoDB
 database with authentication enabled.

-:program:`mongoimport` connects to the :program:`mongod` instance running on
+:binary:`~bin.mongoimport` connects to the :binary:`~bin.mongod` instance running on
 the host ``mongodb1.example.net`` over port ``37017``.
 It authenticates with the
 username ``user`` and the password ``pass``.